Medal of Honor: Allied Assault: Development

-The game was developed by a team of 22 developers.
+Following the success of Medal of Honor: Underground, its publisher Electronic Arts contacted the Mesquite, Texas-based developer of Wolfenstein 3D and Doom, id Software about making another installment to the series.
+As they were already busy with developing Doom 3, id Software referred EA to 2015 as a potential developer.
+Initially, EA wanted 2015 to port the still-in-development Medal of Honor: Frontline by EA LA from the PlayStation 2 to PC, but 2015 eventually convinced EA to instead let them make a new original installment exclusive to the PC.
+The game's development consisted of a small tight-knit team of 22 developers led by Vince Zampella.
 Development spanned from 2000 to late 2001 and used id Software's id Tech 3 engine with modifications from Heavy Metal: F.A.K.K.².

 Legacy

-Vince Zampella and Jason West left 2015, Inc. to later form Infinity Ward with Activision to develop the Call of Duty series, with the first installment taking inspiration from both Return to Castle Wolfenstein and Allied Assault.
+Vince Zampella and Jason West left 2015 to later form Infinity Ward with Activision to develop the Call of Duty series, with the first installment taking inspiration from both Return to Castle Wolfenstein and Allied Assault.

 Expansion packs

 Spearhead

 The first expansion pack for Medal of Honor: Allied Assault.
 It re-enacts three major European Theater battles through the eyes of Sgt.
 Jack Barnes (voiced by Gary Oldman), a paratrooper of the 501st Parachute Infantry Regiment, 101st Airborne Division.
 Barnes lands behind the Atlantic Wall on D-Day in Normandy, holds the line near Bastogne in the Ardennes during the Battle of the Bulge and infiltrates Berlin before the Soviet Red Army begins their attack.
 The expansion has several new weapons added to the player's arsenal in Spearhead including the Russian PPSh-41 and the British Lee–Enfield.

 Spearhead received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.
 It was nominated for GameSpots annual "Best Expansion Pack on PC" award.